Dependency tracking for solution components

 Security role (Role)

 Grouping of security privileges.
-Users are assigned roles that authorize their access to the Dynamics 365 for Customer Engagement apps system.
+Users are assigned roles that authorize their access to the Dynamics 365 Customer Engagement (on-premises) system.
 Entity forms can be associated with specific security roles to control who can view the form.
 This creates a published dependency between the security role and the form.

 Only security roles from the organization business unit can be added to a solution.
 Only a user with read access to those security roles can add them to a solution.